 How to successfully create a culture of security with DevSecOps?

-Apart from always being up-to-date with their knowledge of cybersecurity threats, modern-day security practices, and best practices of software development, DevOps service providers and professionals must be familiar with the intricacies of risk assessment.
-Furthermore while creating a DevSecOps strategy, they need to take the following steps to be able to build, implement, and sustain a culture of security:
+DevOps service providers and professionals must be familiar with the intricacies of risk assessment, besides always being up-to-date with their knowledge of cybersecurity threats, modern-day security practices, and best practices of software development.
+Furthermore, while creating a DevSecOps strategy, they need to take the following steps to be able to build, implement, and sustain a culture of security:

-2. Bring people, processes, and technology together: Creating a cultural shift with your DevSecOps strategy requires the support of your employees, as well as that of top management.
+2. Bring people, processes, and technology together: Creating a cultural shift with your DevSecOps strategy requires the support of your employees and top management.
 Unless your people understand DevSecOp and its importance, they will remain skeptical about its implementation.
-First, educate your team about ‘Why DevSecOps’.
+First, educate your team about ‘Why DevSecOps.’

-Next, you need to develop a standardized process framework for organization-wide implementation of a DevSecOps.
-Your DevSecOps strategy should aim at standardization of security practices to be adhered to by all departments.
+Next, you need to develop a standardized process framework for the organization-wide implementation of DevSecOps.
+Your DevSecOps strategy should standardize security practices to be adhered to by all departments.

-Lastly, you’ll need technology that can help you successfully run DevSecOps company-wide.
-Developers use a number of DevSecOp tools at the early stages of DevOps and have made this a common practice in the development stage.
+Lastly, you’ll need technology to help you successfully run DevSecOps company-wide.
+Developers use several DevSecOp tools at the early stages of DevOps and have made this a common practice in the development stage.
 Some tools or technology enablers for DevSecOps include automation and configuration management, Security as Code, automated compliance scans, etc.

-4. Take the shift-left approach: We’ve already discussed that the foundation of taking a security-first approach is to move security right to the beginning of the product development lifecycle.
+4. Take the shift-left approach: We’ve already discussed that the foundation of a security-first approach is moving security right to the beginning of the product development lifecycle.
 This is the shift-left approach.
-And, though you might find it challenging to implement this change as it might disrupt your current DevOps flow, doing so spells a lot of long-term benefits.
-For example, the earlier you are able to detect bugs, the cheaper (and less time-consuming) it is to fix them.
+And, though you might find it challenging to implement this change as it disrupts your current DevOps flow, doing so spells many long-term benefits.
+For example, the earlier you can detect bugs, the cheaper (and less time-consuming) it is to fix them.

 Practical Steps to Implement DevSecOps